matheus-santos-bonifacio/matheus-santos-bonifacio/README.md

 ### Hello Word

 <img src="https://media.giphy.com/media/26tn33aiTi1jkl6H6/giphy.gif">
-Computer engineerer student with greatest wantal for technologie, such microprocessors, soft robots, AIs, cloud, and much more.
+Computer engineerer student with greatest wantment for technologie such microprocessors, soft robots, AIs, cloud, and much more.
 I really like languages nearly the machine c, c++, and I used Assembly too.

 ### Some languages that I know
 <div style="display: flex">